 Kristine Broglio is a Director & Senior Statistical Scientist at Berry Consultants with interests in adaptive clinical trials, Bayesian statistics, and survival analysis.
 First studying economics, she spent two years at RTI International where she was involved in CMS demonstrations studies and CDC sponsored studies related to the prevalence and cost of diabetes.
 After earning her MS in Biostatistics from the University of Washington in 2003, she joined The University of Texas M.D.
 Anderson Cancer Center.
 As a Senior Statistical Analyst, she specialized in breast medical oncology, authoring more than 80 papers in the medical and statistical literature.
 Kristine joined Berry Consultants in 2010 where she has been involved in the design of Bayesian adaptive clinical trials and comparative effective studies using Bayesian hierarchical modeling for pharmaceutical and medical device companies.

-Michelle A. Detry is the Adaptive Trial Execution Manager & Statistical Scientist for Berry Consultants with expertise in Phase I, II, and III clinical trial design and analysis/reporting in support of Data Monitoring Committees (DMCs).
+Michelle A. Detry is a Director, Adaptive Trial Execution & Senior Statistical Scientist for Berry Consultants with expertise in Phase I, II, and III clinical trial design and analysis/reporting in support of Data Monitoring Committees (DMCs).
 She received her PhD in Biometry in 2003 from the University of Texas-Houston School of Public Health.
 Prior to joining Berry Consultants in 2011, Dr. Detry was an Assistant Scientist in the Department of Biostatistics & Medical Informatics in the University of Wisconsin School of Medicine and Public Health.
 In that role, she led projects focused on the design and creation of reports prepared for independent DMCs for multicenter Phase II/III and Phase III industry sponsored clinical trials, frequently taught seminars on study design and statistical methods to postdoctoral clinical fellows, and co-developed the workshop series “Clinical Research Study Design”.
 Prior to her position at the University of Wisconsin, Michelle was a Principal Statistical Analyst at the University of Texas M. D. Anderson Cancer where she designed clinical trials using Bayesian methods.
 In addition to clinical trials, Dr. Detry has experience in the analysis of data for healthcare quality improvement, epidemiology, and basic science research.

-Mark Fitzgerald, Ph.D. / Statistical Scientist
+Mark Fitzgerald, Ph.D. / Senior Statistical Scientist

 Mark Fitzgerald joined Berry Consultants as a Statistical Scientist in 2013.
 He earned his PhD in statistics from Carnegie Mellon University in 1996, and has since worked at Los Alamos National Laboratory, University of Colorado at Denver, and Neptune and Company.
 He has broad experience with statistical and mathematical modeling in a wide range of scientific disciplines.
 He especially enjoys collaborating with other researchers, which has led to work in a variety of fields, including medicine, functional magnetic resonance imaging, physics, chemistry, ecology, manufacturing, and environmental science.
 His research efforts emphasize stochastic simulation, Bayesian analysis, decision analysis, and expert elicitation.
 He has contributed to papers across disciplines with his many collaborators, as well as serving as Associate Editor for the Journal of Computational and Graphical Statistics.

-Todd Graves, Ph.D. / Statistical Scientist
+Todd Graves, Ph.D. / Senior Statistical Scientist